Activities for team building and games for your virtual team

 What do you get in applying a memory test to a pictionary game?
 Peek, Steal a Peek.
 People split down into groups of at least four in this game and take turns recreating items from memory.
 One game master can craft an entity or framework for each party to replicate by using LEGOs, clay, building blocks, or a similar collection of construction objects.
 Then a member of each group has 10 seconds to “sneak a peek” at the structure (which is shielded from view), return to their groups, and explain to their group mates what they saw so that they can replicate it.

-This game not only lets workers learn project management, but teaches you how to execute assignments with inputs from a number of outlets.
-Often, it's just a nice way to see how good your colleagues are at keeping knowledge.
+This game not only lets workers learn project management but teaches you how to execute assignments with inputs from a number of outlets.
+It’s a way to see how good your colleagues are at keeping knowledge.

 93. Tournament Board Game

-Here's one way to spark off the competitive sides of your team members without leaving the workplace.
+Here’s one way to spark off the competitive sides of your team members without leaving the workplace.
 Organize a tournament for a team-wide board game.
-It could be better to choose a single game, particularly if the team is pretty big, than make individuals sign up for particular time periods where they're free to leave their desks and spend some time playing the game.
+It could be better to choose a single game, particularly if the team is big than make individuals sign up for time periods where they’re free to leave their desks and spend some time playing the game.

 94. Trivia for the Boss

-Who said quiz night is just at the bar?
-Office trivia is the best way to pull together a wide number of friends in fields that do not usually relate to their everyday work and test the brain.
-Split the organisation into teams of four or more and award the teams that score the most points small prizes.
+Who said quiz night at the bar?
+Office trivia is the best way to bring together a wide number of friends in fields that don’t usually relate to their everyday work and test their brains.
+Split the organization into teams of four or more and award the teams that score the most points small prizes.

 Would you like to ask your own trivia questions?

 Not ready to come up with your own trivia questions?
-Employ a quiz company into your workplace to hold a quiz party.
-There are plenty of nationwide trivia companies who will be delighted to hold an event right on location—only a couple of them are District Trivia, The Trivia Plant, and the Big Quiz Company.
-Small Events Party
+Employ a quiz company in your workplace to hold a quiz party.
+There are plenty of nationwide trivia companies who will be delighted to hold an event on location.

 95. Workshop on Comedy

 Comedy and improv activities are enjoyable, immersive opportunities that will roar with laughter to the workers while teaching them valuable communication and soft skills, such as concentration and confidence.
-You may do something based on your budget, from actually playing improv games with your team to hiring in experts to manage friendly, fast-paced events.
-Room Improv for a select number of colleagues Source: Al-Jazeera Source:
+You may do something based on your budget, from playing improv games with your team to hiring experts to manage friendly, fast-paced events.

 96. Two Facts and a Falsehood

-This is a classic house party game, but it's also an outstanding icebreaker when you introduce teammates that don't know each other yet.
+This is a classic house party game, but it’s an outstanding icebreaker when you introduce teammates who don’t know each other yet.

 97. Day with Karaoke

 What better way to get the team to step out of their shells than for them to get up and do some karaoke?
-For the best group karaoke performance, you can also have a contest.
+For the best group karaoke performance, you can have a contest.
 Bonus points for including feather boas and cowboy boots.
-This fits well with a more extroverted squad, so try a concept on this list that caters more to such traits if the team doesn't want to strut their stuff on stage.
-Head of a microphone used for karaoke night, a group team bonding operation Source: Source: derekgavey Oh.
+This fits well with a more extroverted squad, so try a concept on this list that caters more to such traits if the team doesn’t want to strut their stuff on stage.
+Head of a microphone used for karaoke night, a group team bonding operation.

 98. The Story of ‘Suddenly’